|Francis 'Frank' Magee|

 Frank Magee was a 20th century hero, but not in the ordinary sense of the word.
 There are neither war stories about him with which to regale you, nor a caché of special medals to review.
 Frank Magee is a hero in what I think is the most important sense, as a husband, father, and grandfather, one of those who is rarely celebrated, but should be.
 He was a hero to his family and to his community, to his beloved wife Mary, to his fourteen children, to his 47 grandchildren, and as a worker and foreman at Jameson Distillery.

-Francis 'Frank' Magee was born in Dublin Ireland 16 December 1902, the second born son and youngest child of my paternal great-grandparents, Patrick Magee and Mary Dunne Magee.
+Francis 'Frank' Magee was born in Dublin Ireland 16 December 1902, the third born (brothers Patrick William 1898-1900 and Michael Francis 1896-1921) of my paternal great-grandparents, Patrick Magee and Mary Dunne Magee.
 In September of 1928 Frank and his wife Mary (nee Maher) were married in Aughrim Street Church of the Holy Family in Stoneybatter, Dublin.
 Frank followed his father Patrick, and elder brother Michael, into the profession of scriber at Jameson Distillery.
 Frank Magee quickly rose up through the ranks at Jameson, and eventually became a foreman.
 As part of his responsibilities he had to always be near the Jameson compound and so he moved his family into the huge house on North Ann Street which was part of the Jameson property.

 |Mary Magee nee Maher|